 How to Dye Buttons

-- Wear latex or protective gloves.
-If using a powdered or liquid commercial dye, mix the dye and water in a container following the package directions.
-When using your own homemade natural dyes, mix enough to completely cover all of the buttons at one time.
+If you are using a powdered or liquid commercial dye, mix the dye and water in a container following the package directions.
+When using homemade natural dyes that you have made yourself or purchased, mix enough to completely cover all of the buttons at one time.
 Creating separate batches can lead to colors that don't match.

-- When you have determined the proper dyeing time, immerse all of the buttons in the dye solution, one button per cup.
-This will give you the best chance of an even dye all around the button surfaces.
+When you have determined the proper dyeing time, immerse all of the buttons in the dye solution, one button per cup.
+This will give you the best chance of an even dye color on all of the button surfaces.

-- Remove the buttons and rinse with cool water.
-Mix a solution of one teaspoon dishwashing soap and two cups of warm water.
-Wash the buttons with the mixture, rinse, and lightly pat dry with paper towels.
+Remove the buttons from the dye bath and rinse with cool water.
+Mix a solution of one teaspoon dishwashing liquid and two cups of warm water.
+Wash the buttons with the mixture to remove any loose dye, rinse, and lightly pat dry with paper towels.
 Let the buttons sit on paper towels to finish drying.
 Turn a couple of times so the buttons dry evenly on all sides.

-- When the buttons are completely dry, place them on waxed paper, which will prevent sticking as you spray.
-Space them out so no edges are touching.
-Spray the buttons with a sealant (artist varnish), following the directions on the sealant container.
-When the buttons are dry, turn them over and seal the other side.
+In a well-ventilated area, spray the buttons with a sealant (artist varnish), following the directions on the sealant container.
+When the buttons are dry, turn them over and spray the other side.